 Ms. Johnson is a Certified Clinical Trauma Professional (CCTP), is certified in the Eye Movement Desensitization and Reprocessing, and is also certified Gestalt therapist.
 In addition to her role as a therapist at Quarternote Counseling, she serves as Quarternote Counseling’s Assistant Clinical Director for Trainings.
 She approaches counseling from a trauma informed and holistic perspective, and is constantly continuing her education.

-Jessica (Jessie) Nolan (License # 0704013294) is a Resident in Counseling and works with preteens, teens, and adults.
+Jessica (Jessie) Nolan (License #0701011791) is a Licensed Professional Counselor and works with preteens, teens, and adults.
 She also provides couples counseling.
 She specializes in depression, anxiety, trauma (including complex trauma and relational trauma), dissociation, and personality disorders.
 She approaches each individual as a unique person capable of growth and healing.

 Jessie received a Master of Education degree in Counseling and Development from George Mason University and has received training in Eye Movement Desensitization and Reprocessing (EMDR), Motivational Interviewing, and Cognitive Behavioral Therapy (CBT).
 She integrates that training with psychodynamic approaches, mindfulness practices, and LGBTQ+ affirming care.
 In addition, she uses principles and techniques from Internal Family Systems (IFS) therapy, as appropriate.

 Prior to becoming a therapist, Jessie taught and mentored people from diverse backgrounds.
 She lived and traveled in Asia for two years and speaks Japanese.
 Her style is strengths-based and collaborative, and she welcomes individuals from diverse and intersectional backgrounds.